 Mr. Sinister

-19th Century scientist Dr. Nathaniel Essex was genetically mutated by the "first" mutant, Apocalypse, who shared his "survival of the fittest" philosophy.
-Sinister is perhaps the greatest geneticist in the world, capable of cloning, creating, enhancing, or controlling mutant abilities.
+Mr. Sinister is a supervillain originating from Marvel Comics.
+Nathaniel Essex was a 19th Century scientist that was genetically mutated by Apocalypse, who shared his philosophy of Social Darwinism.
+Becoming the immortal Mr. Sinister, he is perhaps the greatest geneticist in the world; capable of cloning, creating, enhancing, and controlling mutant abilities.
+Sinister is one of the X-Men's most dangerous enemies.

 Origin